Quickly create your Nebraska Health Care Directive and Living Will

 No more than one of your witnesses may be anyone who is an administrator or employee of your health care provider.
 Further, you may not choose an employee of your health insurance or life insurance company to witness your documents.
 These restrictions do not apply if you are notarizing your document rather than having it witnessed.

-After you have properly signed your health care directive and living will, you need to make sure they get into the right hands.
+After you have properly signed your living will, you need to make sure they get into the right hands.
 You should give a copy to your healthcare agent (if you chose one), your medical providers, and your close loved ones.
 It’s also a good idea to keep a copy of your documents in a safe place that trusted loved ones can access if needed.

-After you have completed your health care directive and living will, you should make sure to review them at least every few years to make sure they are current.
+After you have completed your living will, you should make sure to review them at least every few years to make sure they are current.
 If you have gone through significant life changes, you may need to review your choices sooner.
 Major life events include:

 - Moving across state lines